MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/warehousing/decimal-rounding-of-physical-updating-quantity-unit-incorrect-error.md

 ---
 title: Decimal rounding of the physical updating quantity is incorrect
-description: When you generate a packing slip, the outbound load contains a quantity that doesn't match the decimal precision that is defined in the unit.
+description: Provides a resolution for the issue that you can't create a packing slip if the outbound load contains a quantity that doesn't match the decimal precision that is defined in the unit.
 author: Mirzaab
 ms.date: 5/31/2021
 ms.topic: troubleshooting